-It sounds like you’ve been shoddily treated, and you could well have a claim for constructive dismissal.
-We would need to discuss whether its worth putting in a grievance, and we would contact your employer for you off the record to negotiate at least payment of your redundancy money if not more.
+It sounds like you’ve been poorly treated and you could well have a claim for constructive dismissal.
+We would need to discuss whether it’s worth putting in a grievance, and we could contact your employer for you (off the record) to negotiate at least payment of your redundancy money if not more.
 In effect you have been made redundant and simply recruited again on a temporary contract.

-I have gone into work today and been told by HR that I am being given a settlement agreement, basically my boss hates me and we had a new PA start this week so he wants to push me out.
-He’s made my life a living hell these past few months, constantly having a go at me, finding things to have a go at me, copying in other people to make me look useless.
-I have been advised to take this to court and go down the unfair dismissal, / bullying route.
+I have gone into work today and been told by HR that I am being given a settlement agreement.
+Basically my boss hates me and we had a new PA start this week so he wants to push me out.
+He’s made my life a living hell these past few months, constantly having a go at me, finding things to have a go at me about, copying in other people to make me look useless.
+I have been advised to take this to court and go down the unfair dismissal / bullying route.

-I have had no verbal or written warnings, I have gone straight to the compromise agreement stage and wondered whether being offered two months salary is acceptable, given this includes my four weeks notice.
+I have had no verbal or written warnings, I have gone straight to the settlement agreement stage and wondered whether being offered two months salary is acceptable, given this includes my four weeks notice.
 I have since gone back and asked for six months pay.
-He hates me with a passion and wants me out of there and I know if I refused and went down the dismissal route I would end up with nothing and no doubt a lot of stress whilst he pushes me to my limit and catches me out of doing things wrong, thanks
+He hates me with a passion and wants me out of there and I know if I refused and went down the dismissal route I would end up with nothing and no doubt a lot of stress whilst he pushes me to my limits and catches me out doing things wrong.
+Thanks

 My job has been put at risk and my employer has stated that they ‘require me to keep it confidential’.
 I do not think this is fair as I need advice from colleagues etc. I have obviously told friends and family but not my direct reports.
 I have not had any offer as yet from my employer.
 What should I do?